 Our 'Lectures and meetings' page is updated regularly with details of current and forthcoming lecture series, one-off lectures, panel discussions and book launches.
 You'll also find details of the latest activities on our home page, events page and social media.
 Why not sign up for our e-newsletter to receive regular updates.

-Marx Memorial Library's 'Recordings of previous events' webpage gathers together the recordings of all our previous online events in one place, providing you with a superb resource bank of historical narration, academic analysis and discussion on topics of labour history, trade union history and social history.
+Marx Memorial Library's 'Recordings of previous events' webpage gathers together the recordings of all our previous online events in one place, providing you with a superb resource bank of historical narration, academic analysis and discussion on topics of economics, labour history, trade union history and social history.
 These recordings are listed chronologically and you can access freely by scrolling through the contents.
 You can access this content also via the Past Events section of our events page.

 Explore our Learning Resources page for a variety of resources related to some of our past events: including Powerpoint slides, resource lists, texts, speeches, programmes and information about some of our past courses.

 Online Lecture - 50th Anniversary of the 1971 TUC and the struggle against the Industrial Relations Act